wwjiang007/SequoiaDB/README.md

                 make ( 3.81 )
                 kernel ( 3.0.13-0.27-ppc64 )
 	Windows:
-		Windows SDK 7.1 ( Installation path must be C:\Program Files\Microsoft SDKs\Windows\v7.1 or C:\Program Files (x86)\Microsoft SDKs\Windows\v7.1 )
+		Windows SDK 7.1 ( Installation path must be C:\Program Files\Microsoft SDKs\Windows\v7.1 or
+		C:\Program Files (x86)\Microsoft SDKs\Windows\v7.1 )
 	Note:
-		The utility version is for recommendation only.
-Users may use different version of utilities but may need to deal with any incompatibility issues.
+		The utility and kernel version are for recommendation only.
-		The kernel version is for recommendation only.
-Users may use different version of linux kernel but may need to deal with any incompatibility issues.
+		Users may use different version but may need to deal with any incompatibility issues.

 Building Engine: